nlnwa/nlnwa-notebooks/notebooks/corpus/README.md

 - **E24**: 24,930
 - **Nettavisen**: 23,670

-## How can I work with the corpus?
+## How can I work with the collection?

 To work with the corpus, you can use [dhlab for Python](https://nationallibraryofnorway.github.io).